Click here to read the Memphis Daily News article spotlighting ICCS's innovative Early Childhood Program.

 Topics covered under the leadership program are designed to:

 The ICCS Faculty and Staff believe that every student should have an adult advocate.
-To support this core value, the high school has an Advisory Program for all students.
+To support this core value, the upper school has an Advisory Program for all students.
 Students meet with a teacher or principal who serves as their leader.
 The school follows a high-school guidance curriculum that helps students as they mature through the high school years and gives them the chance to discuss current issues with peers, fostering trust, problem-solving, and sisterhood.

 College planning is at the forefront of the ICCS high school experience.
 Ensuring that each girl can reach her full potential, the school offers at no charge core subject tutoring, ACT prep classes and wellness programs.
 AP courses offer advanced students an opportunity to earn college-level credit in a variety of subjects.
 Whether they choose a traditional or an honors track, all students have the advantage of participating in the project-based STREAM program.
 Small class sizes ensure that teachers can offer each student individualized instruction.

 The ICCS Class of 2017 earned $5.6 million in academic scholarships and grants to some of the best colleges and universities in the country.
-Two of the 10 first-year students selected in 2017 by Rhodes College for the Day Scholar program were ICCS graduates; Christian Brothers University bestowed its most prestigious scholarship offered, the Trustee’s Scholarship, to a 2017 ICCS graduate.
+Two of the 10 first-year students selected in 2017 by Rhodes College for the Day Scholar program were ICCS graduates, and Christian Brothers University bestowed its most prestigious scholarship offered, the Trustee’s Scholarship, to a 2017 ICCS graduate.

 2017-18 College Planning Event Calendar